fedosejev/react-essentials/README.md

 ### I would really appreciate your help

 Can you please write a short review for the book on Amazon?
+Thank you!

 ### Where to get your copy?